 There are big changes afoot in terms of the government’s Public Health strategy.
 Although in these ‘turbulent times’ maybe we should always add the word “potentially”.
 Anyway, if and when the new government does decide to do some governing (rather than just playing dodgy constitutional games…) we can expect to see a serious push for the introduction of community-wide predictive genetic testing through the NHS.

 Even amid all the recent turbulence, Matt Hancock is still in the Cabinet as Health Secretary.
 While his image as the politician who never met a principle he wouldn’t ditch has been quite widely discussed, his approach to health has been somewhat neglected.
 In fact, he has some very strong and quite radical ideas.
-Notably, he has nailed his colours to the mast on the issue of redirecting the NHS towards prevention rather than treatment through the large-scale introduction of genetic risk profiling.
+Notably, he has nailed his colours to the mast on the issue of redirecting the NHS towards prevention rather than treatment through the large-scale introduction of genetics risk profiling.

 The overall plan, initially laid out while he was still serving the May administration, is to use the kind of to identify individuals who have a heightened risk (genetically speaking) of developing the big killer and disabling diseases.
 Identification at the personal level would allow behavioural and other preventative interventions to be individually targeted.